stacs-cp/cp2022-hcicp/Readme.md

 # ReadMe

+## Ruth Hoffmann, Xu Zhu, Özgür Akgün, Miguel A. Nacenta. *Understanding How People Approach Constraint Modelling and Solving*.
+The 28th International Conference on Principles and Practice of Constraint Programming (CP) 2022.
+[Accepted/To Be Published](https://cp2022.a4cp.org/accepted_papers.html)

-This folder contains the supplementary materials for the paper titled: "Understanding how people approach constraint modelling and solving"
+This repository contains the supplementary materials for the paper.

 ## Folder Contents